ZifengDing/zifengding.github.io/_pages/publication.md

 #### Selected Publications (Full publist on [google scholar](https://scholar.google.com/citations?user=8RapuD4AAAAJ&hl=en))

-Please read my newest preprints to see my latest research focus.
+Please read my newest preprints (at the bottom of this page) to see my latest research focus.

 <br/>